Energy Action Plan

 In early 2017, the City Council approved Resolution Number 45-17 which expressed the City Council’s support for the study and development of an Energy Action Plan in 2017.

-City staff enlisted a group of stakeholders with expertise in the fields of energy conservation, energy efficiency/green building design and retrofit, renewable energy design and installation, electric and gas utilities, facilities management, and elected official to develop the framework for this plan.
+City staff enlisted a group of stakeholders with expertise in the fields of energy conservation, energy efficiency/green building design and retrofit, renewable energy design and installation, electric and gas utilities, and facilities management to work with elected officials to develop the framework for this plan.

 The Energy Action Plan was adopted by City Council on January 2nd, 2018.
-The plan, including goals, strategies, and action items, will be set in motion in early 2018.
+The plan, including goals, strategies, and action items, was set in motion in early 2018.

 Goals and Framework